JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Overview.md

 - I/O related host functions: These functions handle the input and output operations in zkWasm.
 They provide ways for reading both public and private inputs, keeping track of the current position in the input stream, and outputting results.
 The difference between public and private inputs is very important for zero-knowledge applications.
 - Merkle tree related host functions: zkWasm includes a Merkle tree implementation for efficiently verifying large data structures.
 The Merkle tree host functions include setting the root, specifying leaf addresses, updating and retrieving values, and getting the root hash.
 These functions follow a specific set of rules to ensure consistency and verifiability.
 - Cryptographic operation related host functions: zkWasm implements advanced cryptographic operations, particularly the Poseidon signature scheme, which works well with zero-knowledge proofs.
 The signature host functions use elliptic curve cryptography (through the BabyJubjub curve) and involve multi-scalar multiplication for verification.
 These functions provide a secure and efficient way to perform cryptographic operations within the zkWasm environment.

+!!! note
+    When developing zkWasm applications:

+    - Use host functions for external interactions and cryptographic operations (like user operations and signature)
+    - Carefully manage the distinction between public and private inputs
+    - Leverage the Merkle tree functions for efficient data structure storage, retrieval, and verification, because in zkWasm, we implement Merkle tree as Database Service.
+    - Design your application architecture around these built-in capabilities rather than implementing custom solutions.

 ### Input/Output System Implementation